Bacterial Dysbiosis: Why This Insidious Gut Problem Could Be The Root Of All Your Health Problems

 Most of these are filled with empty calories and none of the nutrients like fiber that your good gut bugs - the ones responsible for regulating your nervous system and producing neurotransmitters - need to thrive and multiply.
 One study (12) even showed that people who ate less than three sources of fruits and vegetables each day were 24% more likely to be diagnosed with an anxiety disorder.

 This is because your gut and brain are connected by the enteric nervous system (ENS) - a division of the peripheral nervous system located inside the walls of your digestive tract.
 Your ENS communicates directly with your central nervous system 24/7.
 What does this mean?
-Every time you feel anxious, shame, excitement, or happiness, it’s a sign that your gut and brain are on good communication terms.
+Every time you feel anxiety, shame, excited, or happy, it’s a sign that your gut and brain are on good communication terms.

 As one of the first functional medicine telehealth clinics in the world, we provide webcam health consultations for people around the globe.